Volunteer Income Tax Assistance Program

 Military OneSource MilTax provides help finding VITA program locations where participants can self-file, sit down with a trained tax professional and have their taxes completed, or drop off their tax forms and return at a designated time to complete the filing.
 Volunteer Income Tax Assistance offices and Military OneSource offer free electronic filing to eligible service and family members.
 The MilTax preparation and e-filing software walks you through a series of questions to help you complete your tax return.
 This self-paced tax e-filing software allows you to complete and electronically file your federal and up to three state tax forms, access free technical assistance, and receive 100 percent accurate calculations guaranteed by the software provider.

 Military members, including retirees, are eligible to receive free tax consultation and preparation through Volunteer Income Tax Assistance locations.
-Eligibility for MilTax services does not include retirees, except for during the first 180 days after separation.
+Eligibility for MilTax services includes veterans up to 365 days after separation.

 Before you visit